Skip to content

 • No free plan

 Sunsama is by far the best-designed app on this list.
 The app wastes no space, and after setting it up, you'll immediately understand how to use it.
-There's a task list, sorted by date, and there's a sidebar with a calendar.
-You can flip this around if you want, but either way, it's quick to drag tasks over to your calendar, making it convenient to jot down all your duties for the day and then focus on planning them all out accordingly.
+There's a daily and weekly task list, sorted by date, and a sidebar that pulls in tasks from any calendar, task, or project managers you integrate with Sunsama.
+It's quick to drag tasks over to your calendar, making it convenient to jot down all your duties for the day and then focus on planning them all out accordingly.

 Where Sunsuma really stands out is how it helps you plan out your day.
 Sign on in the morning, and you'll be asked which tasks you have to work on, how long you think they are, and when you want to do them all.
 It really makes the process of blocking your day painless, and there's even support for sending a summary of your plan for the day over to Slack in a single click.
 When nearing the end of your day, Sunsama will prompt you to jot down what you finished that day and what you didn't get to, which I found a nice way to regroup before logging off.

-The app is full of little touches like this, and the result is that time blocking your daily to-do list feels easier here than in any app we tested.
-And integrations with Trello, Gmail, GitHub, and Jira mean you can drag tasks over from a variety of apps.
-Google and Outlook calendars are both supported.
+The app is full of little touches like this, and the result is that time blocking your daily to-do list feels easier here than in any app I tested.
+Google and Outlook calendars are both supported, and integrations with Trello, Gmail, GitHub, and Jira mean you can drag tasks over from a variety of apps.
 The main downside: there's no free plan.

 Sunsama pricing: Starts at $20/month (or $16/month if you buy an annual plan).
 No free version, though there is a 14-day free trial.